nesdoug/M1TE2/Readme.txt

 of the brushes won't work right (the 2x2 pseudo 16x16) so it has been disabled in this mode.
 "Remove unused tile" will work differently than 8x8 mode.
-Clone from tiles will skip odd # indexes.
 *this mode affects all layers.
 There is no way to mix and match here, even though you can do that on the SNES.
 If you need that, you will have to create 2 projects.
 One